B-CU attorney asks alumni to ‘cease and desist’ from talking about university

 “It is just B.S.
 All I am doing is asking questions.
 I am not threatening anybody,” Dunn told the Daytona Times.
 “The board just doesn’t want anyone asking them any questions.”

-Dunn says he has spoken to an attorney but is yet to hire one.
+Dunn says he has spoken to an attorney but has yet to hire one.

 “I am still posting online.
 I spoke to an attorney.
 I was told that these (cease and desist) letters are left to sit, used as a deterrent and the statute of limitations runs out in two years,” stated Dunn.